We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 Ebenezer Baptist Church was founded in 1875 by Reverend C. Ward with 18 other charter members.
 The church has grown through several iterations from its original location at Catalpa and Curve streets, and its current location is on Tenth Street.
 The new church was constructed with magnificent stained glass windows and named Ebenezer, which means “stone of help.”
 Built between 1950–1955, the new church sanctuary and education complex expanded its community throughout the 1970s and 1980s and today offers numerous youth, outreach, and community-service oriented programs.
 The church has been home to many pastors over the years; one of the most beloved and longest serving was Reverend Marvin C. Griffin from 1969–2011.
 During the week, the church is open from 9 a.m.–5 p.m., and they hold services on Sunday.

 Central Presbyterian Church is perhaps best known for hosting the SXSW music festival since 2006, but it has been a mainstay in Austin for 180 years.
 Central has had many names over the years but has been known as Central Presbyterian Church since 1983.
 Within the sanctuary, visitors should take note of the church’s numerous historical artifacts, including the 20-foot hanging wooden cross and the baptismal font, both gifted to the church back at its original location, built in 1875.

 Radha Madhav Dham hosts the largest Hindu temple in North America, and the oldest Hindu temple in Texas.
 Located in the rolling hills just outside of Austin, the facility spans over 200 acres of land.
 The temple was built in 1990 and was modeled after the ashrams of Vrindavan and their devotional environment.

 Although it is a Hindu temple, visitors of all faiths are welcomed daily, and the temple is committed to interfaith work and dialogue within the local community.
-The temple was founded by Prakashanand Saraswati, who is no longer affiliated with the organization.
 Throughout the year, the facility hosts several retreats and also provides rituals and celebrations for those who wish to participate.
-Weekly, there are worship services on Sunday mornings and Thursday and Sunday evenings.
+There are worship services on Sunday mornings as well as Thursday and Sunday evenings.